ccoupe/SayoDevice-O2L/README.md

 Do this every time the device is inserted into the system - the permission goes away when the device is removed or the system is rebooted.
 This is a PITA.
+It can be fixed by adding this file to /etc/udev/rules.d/51-sayodevice.rules `SUBSYSTEMS=="usb", ATTRS{idVendor}=="8089", ATTRS{idProduct}=="000c", GROUP="users", MODE="0666" ` Then do a a `sudo udevadm control --reload-rules`.
+Some say you have to reboot to see the new rule take effect.
+Not true for me.

 Another race condition is that the keypad.py process needs to be running from systemd (--user) but it can't be

-## Version 2
+## Version 2 - keypadv2.py
 Is more sophisticated.
 It can detect the insertion and removal of the SayoDevice, attach to it and direct it.
 It could be written in C, Go or Python.
-It runs as root (in systemd) to avoid all the race conditions and startup issues.
+Currently, Python.
+It is not a full device driver and is started by systemd --user in /etc/xdg/systemd/user